ibm-cloud-docs/containers/vpc_subnets.md

 ### VPC networking limitations
 {: #vpc_basics_limitations}

 When you create VPC subnets for your clusters, keep in mind the following features and limitations.
-For more information about VPC subnets, see [Characteristics of subnets in the VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#characteristics-of-subnets).
 {: shortdesc}

 * The default CIDR size of each VPC subnet is `/24`, which can support up to 253 worker nodes.
 If you plan to deploy more than 250 worker nodes per zone in one cluster, consider creating a subnet of a larger size.